Opaskwayak Cree Nation: MacKay Indian Residential School

 The school was administered by the Bishop and Diocese of Saskatchewan until January 1922, when it was transferred to the Missionary Society of the Church of England in Canada.
 It was destroyed by fire on March 19, 1933, and was not rebuilt.
 Many of the displaced students were sent to the Elkhorn and Lake La Ronge schools.
 Another residential school of the same name operated at Dauphin from 1955 to 1980.

 The former school site is now used for community events.

 Development, education, and recreation

-OCN is also home to an indoor ice hockey arena called the Gordon Lathlin Memorial Centre, named after former Chief Gordon William Lathlin (1933-1976), who is credited for expanding the band’s economic base, establishing several successful businesses, and supervising the construction of a shopping mall on the reserve.
-Opaskwayak has two hockey teams: OCN Blizzard (junior A) and OCN Storm (junior B).

-OCN has made many other developments, including a community centre known as the 'Veteran's Hall', for events like bingos, socials, and community events, etc. The local hotel, known as Kikiwak Inn, was built and completed in July 1996.
-The Otineka Shopping Mall was built in the early 1970s and opened in the 1975 which has various retail outlets.
-The McGillivary Care Home was constructed in 1982 for community elders.

-The community of Opaskwayak Cree Nation has two churches on the reserve.
-The Church of Redeemer is situated in Big Eddy, Manitoba, and the Church of Messiah is situated in the townsite area.
-Both of these churches have been recently constructed to replace the old churches.
+Gordon Lathlin Memorial Centre

+Gordon Lathlin Memorial Centre is a 1,100-seat arena, built in 1985.
+Since 1996 it has been home to the OCN Blizzard, who play in the Manitoba Junior Hockey League.
+During a four-month off-season for hockey each year, the centre is used for social gatherings, concerts, and weddings.

+The arena is named after the late Gordon Lathlin, who served as the Opaskwayak's chief from 1967 to 1974.

+In 2012, a second hockey tenant began play at the GLMC when OCN Storm joined the Keystone Junior Hockey League.